 What is the State's Role?

-Medicaid and FAMIS assist eligible Virginians.
+Medicaid and FAMIS assist eligible Virginians whose family incomes range from 30-133 percent of the federal poverty level.
 Teaching hospitals, state facilities, community health centers, and free clinics offer health care services either free or at a reduced rate.
 Considerable attention is still needed to achieve:

 - Improved access to health care services for the uninsured